February 17th, 1907 — April 23rd, 1983

 Crabbe was born Clarence Linden Crabbe in California.
 His parents moved to Hawaii when he was two years old; growing up so near the ocean, he became an expert swimmer.
 After he finished college, his plans to become a lawyer were sidetracked by his promising athletic career.
 He took his swimming skills all the way to the Olympics, winning a bronze swimming medal in 1928 and a gold medal in 1932.
 His swimming success brought him to Hollywood’s notice, and Paramount Pictures signed him to a contract in 1933.
 The studio changed his name to “Larry Crabbe,” but he retained his childhood nickname of Buster throughout his career.
 Paramount started off their new star’s career with a bang, giving him the lead role in their 1933 feature, King of the Jungle.
 This big-budget jungle adventure was a Tarzan film in all but name, capitalizing on MGM’S Tarzan movies and starring Crabbe as “Kaspa,” the Lion Man.

 Unfortunately, Crabbe’s success as a Tarzan clone caused him to be typed as more athlete than actor, and Paramount had no objection to loaning such a “limited” contract player to independent producer Sol Lesser.
 The hustling Lesser, through an earlier deal with Edgar Rice Burroughs, had the right to make his own Tarzan serial, and Crabbe was a natural for the role after King of the Jungle’s success.
-Judging from the footage that survives (the serial exists today only in a severely cut-down feature version), Tarzan the Fearless (Principal, 1933), was a rather inauspicious serial debut for Buster.
-The chapterplay’s writers and directors appear to have forced poor Crabbe into a rather unappealing portrayal of Tarzan; Fearless’s version of the Ape Man was even less articulate than the “noble savage” of the MGM films, laughed like a deranged hyena when amused, sulked childishly when disappointed–and also came off as noticeably lacking in nobility; while he repeatedly came to the rescue of love-interest Mary Brooks (Jacqueline Wells), he seemed somewhat disinterested in the fate of Mary’s fellow explorers, at one point allowing them to rescue themselves when the natives of a lost city threatened them with death.
+Judging from the footage that survives (the serial exists today only in a cut-down version), Tarzan the Fearless (Principal, 1933), was a rather inauspicious serial debut for Buster.
+The chapterplay’s writers and directors appear to have forced poor Crabbe into a rather unappealing portrayal of Tarzan; Fearless’s version of the Ape Man was even less articulate than the “noble savage” of the MGM films, laughed like a deranged hyena when amused, scowled childishly when irritated–and also became more and more detached from the action as the serial progressed; while he repeatedly came to the rescue of love-interest Mary Brooks (Jacqueline Wells) in earlier episodes, he spent too much of the later episodes on the sidelines, either injured or unconscious.
 Crabbe himself referred to this version of the character as an “ignorant brute” and a “loincloth leviathan” in his autobiography, adding that “no amount of promotion” could save the serial.

 Paramount kept Crabbe on contract until 1939, but never gave him a leading role to match King of the Jungle, instead using him mostly in juvenile leads or heavy parts.
 In 1936, they loaned him out to do another serial; this one was for Universal, and was a big step up from Tarzan the Fearless.
 Its title was Flash Gordon.
 Based on Alex Raymond’s comic strip, Flash Gordon featured expensive production values far beyond those of the average serial, but its phenomenal success easily rewarded Universal’s expenditure.
 Crabbe starred as young athlete Flash Gordon, who joins forces with scientific genius Dr. Zarkov (Frank Shannon) to save the Earth from the schemes of the interplanentary tyrant Ming the Merciless (Charles Middleton).
 Flash, Zarkov, and heroine Dale Arden (Jean Rogers) spent the bulk of the serial’s thirteen chapters encountering one strange peril after another on Ming’s planet of Mongo, finally witnessing the death of the despot in the final chapter and returning to Earth.
 Flash Gordon, with its colorful characters, strong performances, and fantastic settings, was one of the most memorable serials of all time, and gave Crabbe the part that would define his career.
 He excelled as the tough, chipper, act-first-think-later Flash, making the character seem brave enough to rocket into space with Zarkov in a last-ditch attempt to save the world, noble enough to resist the blandishments of Ming’s daughter Aura (Priscilla Lawson), and foolhardy enough to attack the enthroned Ming in the midst of the villain’s guards.